 - Unique Tax Reference (UTR) number

+We will send you accountancy updates and useful information as part of our contractual service with you.
 You have the right to unsubscribe to our marketing at any time.
 If you do choose to unsubscribe, we will keep your name and email address on a suppression list so that we don’t email you again by accident.
 If you are on our suppression list, you will still receive communications that are necessary to the performance of your chosen services, or notifications to avoid you missing deadlines and/or incurring penalties.

 In order to comply with our legal obligations to prevent money laundering, fraud and terrorist financing, we will process some of the following data:

-- Photo card driving license (name, DOB, signature)
+- Driving license (name, DOB, signature)

 - Current council tax letter or statement (name, address)